-- (4) Mr. Margolis is currently Group Vice President of our company and is President and Chief Executive Officer of the Tommy Bahama Group.
-Prior to our acquisition of the Tommy Bahama Group, Mr. Margolis served as its President and Chief Executive Officer. - (5) William S. Sterns, III, is the sole trustee of each of the indicated trusts and may be deemed to be the beneficial owner of the shares held by each such trust.
+- (6) William S. Sterns, III, is the sole trustee of each of the indicated trusts and may be deemed to be the beneficial owner of the shares held by each such trust.
 Mr. Sterns is not selling any shares in this offering.
-All shares indicated as being sold by Mr. Sterns are shares attributed to him, but being sold by the trusts. - (6) Mr. Dalla Gasperina is currently Executive Vice President of the Tommy Bahama Group.
-Prior to our acquisition of the Tommy Bahama Group, Mr. Dalla Gasperina served as its Executive Vice President.
+All shares indicated as being sold by Mr. Sterns are shares attributed to him, but being sold by the trusts. - (7) Bonita Beach Blues Inc. is controlled by Robert Emfield. - (8) Mr. Dalla Gasperina is currently Executive Vice President of the Tommy Bahama Group.
+Prior to our acquisition of Viewpoint/the Tommy Bahama Group, Mr. Dalla Gasperina served as its Executive Vice President. - (9) All totals do not reflect amounts listed next to Mr. Sterns, as such shares are duplicative of those held by the indicated trusts.
+See note (6). - (10) The total number of shares outstanding (and offered) assuming issuance of all earnout shares does not total 2,717,394 shares because of rounding due to the fact that the selling shareholders will receive cash in lieu of fractional shares to which they would have otherwise been entitled.